Coindroids/Coindroids-Documentation/index.md

 Coindroids is a robot based battle game played within a blockchain.
 If you're new to crypto currencies this is good way to get started.

+## Development Status

+The Coindroids system is currently in *Alpha Testing*.
+We anticipate a move to beta by January 1st, 2016.

+If you are a highly technical user and would like to assist with the Alpha, please join us in #coindroids on freenode.

+## Currencies

+During our alpha testing, the following currencies are available:

+* Defcoin
+* Bitcoin Testnet

+Available at Beta Launch

+* Bitcoin

+Other currencies to be supported in the future

+* Litecoin
+* Dogecoin